Vngi/Ducketwood/README.md

 - **Events.php**: Completely rewritten to use an updated version of SQL (SQLite).
 - **Main.swf**: Modified to remove the email address requirement when submitting movies.

+## Conclusion

+- If you want to simply have a working function without any SWF edits including the removal of email checks, you can simply replace your event.php with the one provided here as well using our database.

-For more information on using JPEXS Free Flash Decompiler, visit [JPEXS Free Flash Decompiler](https://www.free-decompiler.com/flash/).
+For more information on using JPEXS Free Flash Decompiler, visit [JPEXS Free Flash Decompiler]([https://www.free-decompiler.com/flash/](https://github.com/jindrapetrik/jpexs-decompiler)).

 Feel free to explore and customize this project to fit your needs!